 LĪHUʻE PLACEMAKING, FORESTRY & GARDENS INITIATIVE

-is a two-year effort to build valued community green spaces in Līhuʻe and develop a shared vision for future ʻāina and community-based projects in Līhuʻe to address food insecurity and environmental degradation..
-The project is being spearheaded by the Rice Street Business Association and Better Block Hawaiʻi, with support from the County of Kauaʻi Office of Economic Development.
-This team is working hand-in-hand with grassroots organizations and local artists to design and implement the project.
+was a two-year effort to build valued community green spaces in Līhuʻe and develop a shared vision for future ʻāina and community-based projects in Līhuʻe to address food insecurity and environmental degradation..
+The project was spearheaded by the Rice Street Business Association and Better Block Hawaiʻi, with support from the County of Kauaʻi Office of Economic Development.
+The team also worked hand-in-hand with grassroots organizations and local artists to design and implement.
+The project was funded by the Partners for Places Grant, the Ulupono Initiative, the AARP, and others.

 - Establish a community partnership team and develop a shared project vision -